Mrcel97/teamCode/README.md

 ## Entry level tutorial
 ### What is TeamCode?
-eamCode is an online coding tool centred in provide an in-real-time communication between a team conformed by an Owner, a Writer and Auditors.
+TeamCode is an online coding tool centred in provide an in-real-time communication between a team conformed by an Owner, a Writer and Auditors.

 TeamCode provides you with the tools to upload your projects and share or discuss changes while you are live sharing these modifications with your teammates.